Guide to the best healthfood restaurants in London

 Plant-based pioneers

-The now fully plant-based Mildreds restaurants, along with their sister restaurant Mallow in Borough Market, are a pioneering vegetarian and vegan chain with locations around the city.
+The now fully plant-based Mildreds restaurants, along with their sister restaurants Mallow, are a pioneering vegetarian and vegan chain with locations around the city.
 They serve a variety of internationally inspired dishes across their breakfast, brunch and all-day menus, with choices ranging from whipped avocado and porridge to kofte and burgers.
-There’s even a dedicated onion- and garlic-free selection.
+There's even a dedicated onion- and garlic-free selection.

 Raw Press